pulumi/docs/pulumi-hugo/themes/default/content/blog/pulumi-developer-workflow/index.md

 Recognizing achievable goals can be tricky when you are learning something new.
 Always over-estimate the complexity of each step.
 If you over-estimate how complicated a task might be, the biggest risk is accomplishing the goal faster than you think!
 Either way, the learning journey should be enjoyable and rewarding by following this rule.

 Helpful tools are more abundant than ever.
 I recommend Pulumi as one of the most helpful tools but that is my bias showing through.
 Consider how intuitive, durrable, and well integrated any tool selection you make will be.
-Today we're using multiple features and services of both the Pulumi and Pulumi Cloud offering, as well as a number of tightly integrated Git, Github, Devcontainers, and VSCode to make light work of a traditionally considerably complicated achievement.
+Today we're using multiple features and services of both the Pulumi and Pulumi Cloud offering, as well as a demonstrating the benefits of a tightly integrated Git, Github, Devcontainers, and VSCode workflow to make light work of a traditionally considerably complicated achievement.

 The resulting developer stack left me feeling like I will be successful automating anything.
 Be sure to share your experience with us in the [Pulumi Community Slack](https://join.slack.com/t/pulumi-community/shared_invite/zt-2amio1u4h-5Y35enT27Y0dk4N8ZYHbMg) or find us on [Twitter/X @PulumiCorp](https://twitter.com/PulumiCorp) too!